iaelizarov/image-resizer/README.md

 ## 4. Visualization of the results

-There is a notebook "resize_test_requests.ipynb" attached that contains the request and the results of the visualization
+There is a notebook "resize_test_requests.ipynb" attached that contains the request and the results of the visualization.
+Custom colormap can be applied in this notebook.